 The City Art Centre [FREE ENTRY]

 Conveniently placed right next to Waverley train station, you couldn’t get a much more central location.
-The flavour at the City Art Centre is Scottish modern and historic art, spread over 6 floors, although don’t worry as there is an escalator and a lift to aid your tired legs.
+The flavour at the City Art Centre is Scottish modern and historic art.
+The centre is spread over 6 floors although don’t worry as there is an escalator and a lift to aid your tired legs.

 You can expect to see photography, paintings, sculptures and crafts within these walls.
 Works on display range from modern art by upcoming artists to the largest collection of classical fine art in Scotland.
 Feast your eyes on paintings of medieval Edinburgh, giving you some idea of what life was like for city dwellers in Old Town.
 At the end of your visit recharge with a cup of coffee in the superb café or explore the gift shop for a special something.

 Jupiter Artland – 25 minutes from Edinburgh

 Jupiter Artland is located on the outskirts of Edinburgh, however, it’s well worth the detour if you have the time and transport.
 It’s a contemporary park showcasing art installations, a woodland art trail, grass sculptures and more.
 There’s also a lovely tea-shop if you need to refuel at any point.
 If you’re on a budget, head there on a Monday for ‘‘pay what you want Mondays’ and note that it’s only open from May to September.